rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter10_case-study4.md

 ## 🔍 Step 5 – Results and interpretation (what to expect)

-Observed Ppk will be ≫ 1 (values are far below 0.5% and sd is small).
+- Observed Ppk will be ≫ 1 (values are far below 0.5% and SD is small).

-Bootstrap median close to the observed Ppk;
+- Bootstrap median close to the observed Ppk.

-95% CI asymmetric with a long upper tail (a hallmark of small-n + small sd in one-sided scenarios).
+- 95% CI asymmetric with a long upper tail (small n + small SD, one-sided spec).

-Adding 2 lots (n=16) barely shifts the center; CI width shrinks slowly—that’s honest uncertainty quantification.
+- Adding 2 lots (n = 16) barely shifts the center; CI width shrinks slowly — honest uncertainty quantification.

 &nbsp;